bmteclabscom/Project_ThinkPad_Frontend/README.md

 In example . . .

 I heard an idea which I thought was amazing and unique.
 This idea inspired and assisted me to see the world in a way I hadn't before.
 I'm now wondering if there are other ideas like this floating around the world?
-I hop into Thinkspace and set filters using key words relating to the inspiring idea.
+I hop into Thinkspace.

-I sit back and watch as other ideas relating to this key word begin to appear in my space.
-I can now sit back and observe these ideas . . .
+I sit back and observe these ideas . . .

 ![out](https://user-images.githubusercontent.com/27021764/34579187-f1b288c0-f155-11e7-83f3-0c18b24929a1.gif)